ifeanyiEz/casting_agency/README.md

 #### Casting Assistant
 Offers general help with finding actors to star in a movie.
 This role can view actors, movies and casts.

+#### Casting Director
+Casting directors find the stars who bring the characters in a movie to life.
+This role has all the permissions of the casting assistant, plus the permission to create, modifiy and delete actors, as well as modify movies.

+#### Executive Producer
+Executive producers finance the movies, participate in the creative effort, or work on set.
+Their responsibilities vary from funding or attracting investors into the movie project to legal, scripting, marketing, advisory and supervising capacities.
+This role has all the permissions of a casting director plus the permission to create movie casts, as well as to create and delete movies.

+## Auth0 Setup
+For purposes of identity and access management, auth0 was used in this project.
+Role based access control was used to restrict access and permissions based on the roles defined above.
+### Auth0 Permissions
+Based on the above roles, the following permissions were created and assigned.
+#### Casting Assistant Permissions
 ```
 get:actors
 get:movies
 get:movie_casts
 ```
-#### Casting Director
+#### Casting Director Permissions
-Casting directors find the stars who bring the characters in a movie to life.
-This role has all the permissions of the casting assistant, plus the permission to create, modifiy and delete actors, as well as modify movies.
 ```
 get:actors
 post:actors